top of page

 This House:

-The Abijah Rowe house is the oldest remaining building from the original Salmon Brook Settlement of the 1700’s.
-It was built in 1732 by Nehemiah Lee, who sold the house to his son-in-law Peter Rowe in 1750.
-Three years later, the house was sold to Abijah Rowe, Peter’s brother.
-Records show that Abijah married Deborah Forward, of what is now East Granby, in 1756.
-He was a blacksmith and his shop was probably across the street.
+The Abijah Rowe house is the oldest remaining building from the original Salmon Brook Settlement of the 1700s.
+It was built in 1732 by Nehemiah Lee, who sold the house to his son-in-law Peter Roe, and in 1753, then sold the home, barn, pasture, and blacksmith shop to his brother Abijah Rowe.
+Abijah was a farmer and a blacksmith.
+The original house was probably built as a saltbox, but over time, the roof was rebuilt as a two-story colonial.

-In 1753 we were colonies of Great Britain; George II was king and we were on the cusp of the French and Indian War of 1753-54.
-This house has seen a lot.
+In 1753, we were colonies of Great Britain; George II was king, and we were on the cusp of the French and Indian War of 1754 - 1763.

 Corner cupboard from the